AIPTU/NoSprint/README.md

 # Permissions

-- Permission `nosprint.bypass` allows the user to bypass sprint.
+- Permission `nosprint.bypass` allows users to bypass sprint.

 # How to Install